apache/infrastructure-website/content/pages/slack.md

   - At the top of your list of channels in the Slack app, click the **+** icon
   - Use the _Browse channels_ option to see if the channel you are thinking of already exists.
 If you can't find it, click _Create Channel_ at the top of the channels list; or use the _Create a channel_ option under the + icon.
+  - After you provide a name for the channel, you can set it as **public**, so any member of the ASF can see and join it, or **private**, as noted above.
+People can only join a private channel by invitation.

 If you _do_ add a channel for your project, make sure you tell the PMC, committers, and other stakeholders about it so they can find and make use of it.